• Home

 💡 This travel guide is for Baja California Sur only, not Baja California Norte

-- ⏰ Time Zone: Mexican Pacific Standard Time (GMT-7).
+• ⏰ Time Zone: Mexican Pacific Standard Time (GMT-7).
 This is not the same time zone as Baja California Norte.
-As of 2023, Baja California Sur no longer observes daylight savings time, like most other Mexican states.
+Since 2022, Baja California Sur no longer observes daylight saving time, like most other Mexican states.

 That would be a big, resounding YES!